mconf/mconf-aggr/README.md

 # Mconf-Aggregator

-## Setting environment
+## Python version

 > Note: You only have to do this once.

-Before we even start, we have to make sure that the Python environment is properly set.
-We highly suggest you to use a virtual environment such as one provided by `pyenv`.
-For instructions on how to install `pyenv`, check [pyenv's official documentation](https://github.com/pyenv/pyenv#installation).
+This project is meant to work with version 3.6.0 of Python.
+Before we even start, we have to make sure that the right version is set.
+We highly suggest you to use a version manager such as `pyenv`.
+For instructions on how to install `pyenv`, check
+[pyenv's official documentation](https://github.com/pyenv/pyenv#installation).

 > Note: Don't forget to run `source ~/.bashrc` after installing `pyenv`.